libmapper/libmapper/doc/windows_mingw.md

-# Cross-compiling libmapper for Microsoft Windows using MinGW
+# Cross-compiling libmapper for Microsoft Windows using MinGW (DEPRACATED)

 Since libmapper uses open source tools for its build system, the following instructions must be followed to set up a development